It is a device used to supply supplemental oxygen or increase airflow to a patient or person who needs respiratory assistance.

 The nasal cannula was invented by Wilfred Jones and patented in 1949 by his employer, BOC (a multinational industrial gas company based in Great Britain).

 How is the nasal cannula used?

-One end of the oxygen cannula, which contains the tips, is placed inside the nostrils, while the other end is usually attached to an oxygen tank or oxygen tubing by an oxygen tubing connector that allows a ‘ Longest belt »on the oxygen cylinder tank or oxygen compressor.
+One end of the oxygen cannula, which contains the tips, is placed inside the nostrils.
+In contrast, the other end is usually attached to an oxygen tank or oxygen tubing by an oxygen tubing connector that allows a ‘ Longest belt »on the oxygen cylinder tank or oxygen compressor.

-In contrast, the use of nasal cannulas for breathing on the go requires the proper transport of the oxygen tank or oxygen compressor together with the patient.
+In contrast, nasal cannulas for breathing require the proper transport of the oxygen tank or oxygen compressor together with the patient.

 Care must also be taken to ensure that the oxygen tank has enough oxygen for the patient to breathe easily.